qbreader/python-module/examples/sync.md

     print(tossup)
 ```

 However, you are likely to get an error if you do not capitalize properly or make a spelling mistake.
-Instead, if you have some sort of LSP installed (or all-in-one extensions like VSCode Python), then figuring out what you want will be a lot easier through importing the QBReader module's `types`.
+Instead, if you have some sort of language server installed (or all-in-one extensions like VSCode Python), then figuring out what you want will be a lot easier through importing the QBReader module's `types`.
 ```py
 from qbreader import types